samrm111/OpenKeyStats/README.md

 # OpenKeyStats

-OpenKeyStats is an opensource software that keep track of your typing hanits and provides great data analytics of them.
+OpenKeyStats is an open source software that keep track of your typing habits and provides great data analytics of them.

-For now, it only works for mac osx.
+For now, it only works on mac osx.

 ### TODO